telicent-oss/telicent-lib/docs/adapters.md

 instead, as that class more naturally provides for state management of the data source.
 If you choose to go down the `DataSource` route then you would use a [`Mapper`](mappers.md) action instead of either adapter action.

+## Data Catalog

+An adapter can be initialised with an optional parameter, `distribution_id`.
+This is added to the record's headers automatically.
+See [provenance documentation](./provenance.md) for further information about automatic headers.

 ## Example Usage

 ### Manual `Adapter`